Debt, Changing Media Habits Topple Blockbuster

 TAMARA KEITH: In the battle with Netflix and Redbox and video on demand, Michael Pachter says Blockbuster lost.

-Mr. MICHAEL PACHTER (Wedbush Morgan Securities): Blockbuster stuck with, you know, an old model for a little bit too long.
+MICHAEL PACHTER: Blockbuster stuck with, you know, an old model for a little bit too long.

 KEITH: Pachter is a research analyst a Wedbush Securities in Los Angeles.
 In preparation for bankruptcy, Blockbuster struck a deal with most of its creditors to wipe out nearly a billion dollars of debt and make it more like 100 million.
 But he says the company doesn't appear to be preparing for a turnaround - more like a slow winding down.